 - BFQ guarantees however that, after a given maximum waiting time, any queued request eventually gets dispatched.
 But having each write request to wait, in the worst-case, for this maximum time before being dispatched, significantly inflates the start-up time of oowriter (on the opposite side, reducing this maximum waiting time would unavoidably impact throughput).

 Pair of Seagate HDDs in software RAID1RAID results basically match the above results with one HDD.
-Hence all the comments made on the above case apply also to the results reported in the following three figures.
+Hence all the comments made on the above case apply also to the results reported in the following three figures (except for the fact that DEADLINE and NOOP now achieve a slightly higher throughput than BFQ with with 5r5w-seq).

 With the SSD we consider only raw readers, i.e., processes reading directly from the device, to avoid writing large files repeatedly, and hence wearing out a costly SSD :)